Ten Pound Poms

 lessons of a sort, but it was nothing like real school.
 We were

-taught songs about kookaburras in gum trees, and were shown pictures of
+taught songs about kookaburras in gum trees, shown pictures of

-kangaroos and told something about the history of this great country we
+kangaroos, and told things about the history of this great country we

 were about to call our new home.